oberlin-csmc/Internship-Guide/README.md

 # Prepare

-I would recommend giving [this](https://github.com/cassidoo/getting-a-gig) guide a read.
-The rest of this is stuff I found helpful in getting started.
+We would recommend giving [this](https://github.com/cassidoo/getting-a-gig) guide a read.
+The rest of this is stuff we found helpful in getting started.

 **If you are a sophomore or freshman, scroll to the bottom of the above guide.
 There are opportunities especially for you :)**

-My anecdote: I did essentially nothing my Sophomore summer, and physics research (which I didn't put on my resume) the summer before.
+Isabel's anecdote: I did essentially nothing my Sophomore summer, and physics research (which I didn't put on my resume) the summer before.
 After following a lot of this advice and applying to a lot of places, I ended up with an internship at a good company.
 So do not fret, all will be ok.

 # Find companies